seika-afk/Needle-Add-Feat/README.md

   - Here i want to point out , that the output of the explaining can be improved by providing better context and Storying [both user and llm's reasoned output]

 This Feature was found on Product Hunt page of Needle.app.

+Few key notes :
+- for the repo itself aside from `Bot/`, i have tried to use as less ai as possible, to show the skill itself rather than just the result
+- Since i was very unfamiliar with slack api , orchestrated the llms to simulate the kind of behavior that i had planned out for it.